DinizR/picollo/README.md

 The mock timer is only a small piece of code to test the timer functionality.
 You will see logs of it being generated on your Run view, where it is going to put a counter from 0 to 14 every minute.

-It is also very important to mention that before deploying Nano modules, such as the Timer Mock described before, a configuration file need to be included in the "code"->"config" folder.
+It is also very important to mention that before deploying Pico modules, such as the Timer Mock described before, a configuration file need to be included in the "code"->"config" folder.
 Luckily for the Mock Timer there is already one there.
 Remember, the name of your configuration file MUST be the same name of the driver without the versioning.

 *For instance: mock-timer-1.1.0.jar is going to have a configuration named mock-timer.properties.*